How to Rock a Sari

 One of the most beautiful expressions of India is how her women wear the sari.

-The sari is a piece of unstitched cloth that is draped over the body in various styles.
+THE SARI IS A piece of unstitched cloth that is draped over the body in various styles.
 But in India, the sari is so much more: a reflection of culture and an expression of heritage and pride.

 People all over the world fawn over the style, simplicity, and elegance of saris.
 They love the different colors, the fabrics, sequins, and designs.
 The fascination of this garment and its endless subtle beauty ensure the sari will never go out of fashion.